Gan--Gross--Prasad cycles and derivatives of $p$-adic $L$-functions: Integral models

 \subsubsection{Correspondences that annihilate the cohomology}

 We use some general result from \cite{LL1,LL2}, that we now recall.
+Let $L$ be a finite extension of $\Q_{p}$.
 Following \cite[Appendix B]{LL1}, we define a \emph{commutative $L$-algebra of \'etale correspondences} on a scheme $\sX$ to be a commutative $L$-algebra $\BT$ equipped with a homomorphism $\BT\to {\EC}(\sX)_{L}$.

 Let $\sX$ be a regular scheme, proper and flat of relative dimension $2n-1$ (not necessarily strictly semistable) over the ring of integers of a non-archimedean local field, with residue field $k$; we assume that the generic fiber $X$ is smooth.
-Let $\BT$ be a commutative $L$-algebra of \'etale correspondences on $\sX$ with a maximal ideal $\fkm$.
+Let $\BT$ be a commutative $L$-algebra of \'etale correspondences on $\sX$ and let $\fkm\subset \BT$ be a maximal ideal.
 Let $Y$ denote the {\it reduced} special fiber of $\sX$.
 Assume that there is a stratification $Y=Y^{[m]}\supset \cdots \supset Y^{[0]}$ by closed subschemes and, for each $0\leq i\leq d$, a refinement of $Y^{(i)}\coloneqq Y^{[i]}\setminus Y^{[i-1]}$ as a disjoint union of open and closed subschemes of $Y^{(i)}$ of pure dimension $d_i$: